FanaHOVA/fana-os/README.md

 To get the access token you can use the Sinatra server built in (Start it with `ruby oauth_server.rb`).
 In order to get highlights, you should use the consumer key obtained from the Pocket web app.
 To get that, use the Chrome dev tools and observe the XHR requests; they will include the `consumer_key` as a parameter.
 Then plug that into your `.env` file.

+### Obsidian

+- My main Obsidian folder is a git repo.
+I have a script to add all to it, timestamp the commit and send to GitHub for storage.

 ## In the pipeline

 ### Remote db support

 Right now I use a local Mongo to store data.
 Should move this to an hosted instance.

-### Obsidian

-I version control all of my Obsidian.
-I do this manually, but it should be automated with a script + scheduled.